Angle Recession Glaucoma

 Angle Recession Glaucoma Overview continued...

-In the United States, over 1 million Americans experience eye injuries each year.
-Blunt eye injuries are estimated to account for over 60% of all episodes of eye trauma.
-Although injuries often occur to only one eye, the incidence rate of trauma to both eyes is as high as 27%.
+There are over 2.4 million eye injuries in the U.S. every year.
+The eye injuries that require medical care are estimated to be from 3 to 10 per 1,000 people.
+Traumatic injuries - whether from an accident at home, sports, assaults, or workplace hazards - are the most common cause of single-eye blindness in the U.S. Although injuries often occur to only one eye, the incidence rate of trauma to both eyes is as high as 27%.

 Angle recession is one of the most common complications after eye trauma.

 Worldwide, the incidence of eye trauma is similar to that found in the U.S. As in the U.S., the exact incidence of angle recession in other countries is unclear.
 Most reports verify that contusional injuries (direct blows to the eye) represent most eye trauma cases, but rates of angle recession and/or traumatic glaucoma are not well documented.

 Because angle recession glaucoma can have its onset years after the traumatic episode, estimating the resultant visual disability is difficult.
 Published data of visual outcomes following eye trauma usually only describe short-term results.
 The long-term incidence of significant vision loss or blindness from posttraumatic glaucoma has not been reported.